-To tackle the last two issues, N\'apoles et al. \cite{Napoles2020a} introduced the Long-term Cognitive Networks (LTCNs).
-In this FCM-like model, the weights are not constrained to any specific interval, and the learnable parameters are computed using a non-synaptic backpropagation algorithm.
-However, LTCNs will not produce good prediction rates in pattern classification problems either.
-On the one hand, the non-synaptic learning method assumes that the domain expert is able to define the weight matrix.
-On the other hand, the network's convergence to a unique fixed-point attractor continues to be a serious problem.
+To tackle the last two issues, N\'apoles et al. \cite{Napoles2020a} proposed the Long-term Cognitive Networks (LTCNs).
+In this FCM-like model, the weights are not constrained to any specific interval, and the tunable parameters are computed using a nonsynaptic backpropagation algorithm.
+However, LTCNs will not necessarily produce good prediction rates in pattern classification problems either.
+On the one hand, the nonsynaptic learning method assumes that the domain expert is able to define the weight matrix.
+On the other hand, the network's convergence to a unique fixed point continues to be a serious problem.

-In this paper, we propose an LTCN-based model for interpretable pattern classification in structured data, i.e., tabular datasets with interpretable features.
-This model solves the remaining LTCNs' issues without hindering the network's interpretability.
-Overall, our proposal brings four main contributions.
+In this paper, we propose an LTCN-based model for interpretable pattern classification in structured data, i.e., tabular datasets with well-defined features.
+This model solves the remaining LTCNs' issues while preserving the network's interpretability as much as possible.
+Overall, our proposal brings four main theoretical contributions.
 Firstly, we introduce a parametric quasi-nonlinear reasoning rule that allows controlling nonlinearity.
 Secondly, we present a recurrence-aware decision model for multi-class pattern classification.
-This decision model is not affected by unique fixed points when the network converges.
+This decision model is not affected by the unique fixed point when the network converges.
 Thirdly, we propose a two-step learning procedure to adjust the weights in a deterministic way.
 The first step is unsupervised and computes the weights connecting the inner neurons (the ones mapping the problem features).
 The second step is supervised and computes the weights connecting the inner neurons with the decision ones in the recurrence-aware model.
 Finally, we describe a measure to quantify the relevance of each feature in the decision process as a mechanism to provide explanations that are directly extracted from the model.